Jaaz7/expense-tracker/README.md

 ## Testing

   ### Bugs<br>
-  - I had in mind that I'd use a javascript 'for loop' to add and delete rows but it never really worked out as intended, so I replaced it using with template literals instead.
+  - I had in mind that I'd use a javascript 'for loop' to add and delete rows but it never really worked out as intended, so I replaced it with template literals instead.
   - Total number would appear with 10+ decimals sometimes like this "20.000000000003", so I limited the input to maximum two decimals.
-  - text inside of the "name" td in the row would overflow, fixed that with overflow-wrap in CSS so the text continues below.
+  - Text inside of the "name" td in the row would overflow, fixed that with overflow-wrap in CSS so the text continues below.
-  - small delete button for small vewports wasn't deleting the row, fixed it with a "||" symbol inside the if statement to acknowledge both buttons and ereased the 'switch' condition I previously had.
+  - Small delete button for small vewports wasn't deleting the row, fixed it with a "||" symbol inside the if statement to acknowledge both buttons and erased the 'switch' condition I previously had.
-  - fixed a bug where the input value was resetting after inserting a period mark.
+  - Fixed a bug where the input value was resetting after inserting a period mark.

 - **Unfixed Bugs**
   - No unfixed bugs.